videvelop/cloud-learn/hello-worlds-to-aws/005-s3-bucket-for-store-retrieve-backup-RDB-onprem-to-ec2/README.md

 Now that the backup file is available in EC2, use that to set up your RDB with on-prem database copy.

 ## Destroy the services using AWS console
-  1. Stop the instance
+  1. Stop & terminate the instance
   2. Delete the instance profile
   3. Delete policy
   4. Delete role
-  5. Delete s3 bucket
+  5. Empty the s3 bucket and Delete s3 bucket

 ## Additional info
 Your database size for real projects' dev/test/prod needs may  be higher.
 In that case, there is an option to use multi-part-load in S3.
 Explore it further.
 Starting point is given here.